 India: ICICI Bank (IBN)

 In March 2018, I picked ICICI Bank (NYSE:IBN) as one of the ten best stocks to buy under $10.
-Although IBN has gone sideways over the past year, I still consider it one of the best U.S.-listed stocks in single digits.
+IBN has jumped about 40% since then.

 ICICI isn’t a good Indian bank.
 It’s an excellent global bank that can keep up with any U.S. financial institution.